 The specific learning outcomes addressed in Module B: Fitness Management continue to help students develop a pattern of daily and/or regular participation in physical activities and develop an understanding of how to acquire/maintain optimal personal health and fitness.
+Students will further their understanding of the Stages of Change continuum (i.e., pre-contemplation, contemplation, preparation, action, and maintenance stages) through self-reassessment, and they will use these findings to apply the processes of change in goal setting.
 The ultimate goal is for each student to value physical activity as a key component of health and to take ownership for his or her fitness through regular participation in physical activity.
-In the physical activity practicum, Grade 11 students are required to achieve a minimum of 55 hours of moderate to vigorous physical activity that contributes to cardiorespiratory endurance plus one or more of the other health-related fitness components (muscular strength, muscular endurance, and flexibility).
+In the physical activity practicum, Grade 12 students are required to achieve a minimum of 55 hours of moderate to vigorous physical activity that contributes to cardiorespiratory endurance plus one or more of the other health-related fitness components (muscular strength, muscular endurance, and flexibility).

-There is a strong connection between the lessons in Module B: Fitness Management and the physical activity practicum.
-Students will determine where they are on the Stages of Change continuum (i.e., pre-contemplation, contemplation, preparation, action, or maintenance stage), set goals accordingly, and then develop and implement a physical activity plan.
-Students will choose safe, ethical, and age/developmentally appropriate physical activities IN-class or OUT-of-class that will contribute to the goals of their physical activity plan.
+The lessons in Module B: Fitness Management will assist students in setting personal health and fitness goals for their physical activity practicum.
+In addition, the topics of health and fitness consumerism, trends, and misconceptions will aid students in their decision making as it relates to their physical activity lifestyle choices.
+For the physical activity practicum, students will choose safe, ethical, and age/developmentally appropriate physical activities IN-class or OUT-of-class that will contribute to the goals of their physical activity plan.
 The OUT-of-class model provides students with more opportunity to take responsibility and to be accountable for their participation while receiving guidance and support from their teacher and parents.